jackyzha0/quartz/content/index.md

 ## 🪴 Get Started

 Quartz requires **at least [Node](https://nodejs.org/) v18.14** to function correctly.
+Ensure you have this installed on your machine before continuing.

-In your terminal of choice, enter the following commands line by line:
+Then, in your terminal of choice, enter the following commands line by line:

 ```shell
 git clone https://github.com/jackyzha0/quartz.git